rlhk/logseq-url-plus/docs/dev-notes.md

 ### TODOs
 - [x] Use shadow-cljs advanced compilation in release for release bundle size optimization
-- [ ] Move logseq/libs from index.html to ns require when clojure compiler issue is resolved: https://github.com/thheller/shadow-cljs/issues/1061
+- [x] Move logseq/libs from index.html to `ns require` when clojure compiler issue is resolved: https://github.com/thheller/shadow-cljs/issues/1061.
+The issue was fixed as of @logseq/libs version 0.0.11

 ### Prior Arts and Reference Plugins
 - https://github.com/logseq/logseq-plugin-samples (official sample)